apache/doris/docs/en/administrator-guide/http-actions/fe/show-runtime-info-action.md

 ## Examples

-1. 回去当前 FE 节点的 JVM 信息
+1. Get the JVM information of the current FE node

     ```
     GET /api/show_runtime_info